Megvii-BaseDetection/YOLOX/README.md

                          yolox-x
 ```
 * -d: number of gpu devices
-* -b: total batch size, the recommended number for -b is num_gpu * 8
+* -b: total batch size, the recommended number for -b is num-gpu * 8
 * --fp16: mixed precision training

 When using -f, the above commands are equivalent to: